Missing children: Surrey RCMP searching for girls aged 13 and 10

 SURREY – Mounties are asking the public for help to locate two missing girls who were last seen in Surrey, B.C., Thursday morning.

-In a statement issued that night, the RCMP alerted the public to the disappearance of Nikita and Shauntae Joseph.
-The girls, aged 13 and 10, were last seen at about 8 a.m. on 121st Street near 64 Avenue.
+In a statement issued that night, the RCMP alerted the public to the disappearance of two girls.
+The girls, aged 13 and 10, were last seen at about 8 a.m. on 121 Street near 64 Avenue.

 Officers said their family is concerned for the girls' health and well-being.
 Anyone who knows where they are or may have seen them is asked to contact Mounties at 604-599-0502, or to call Crime Stoppers anonymously.